 Britain is where you’ll find the most unique wine experiences this year

-LONDON: Britain’s wine industry has been rapidly growing and receiving universal acclaim as wine buffs move their allegiances to the vines of South East England.
-Gone are the days of worrying about trying ‘old’ versus ‘new’ world – now it’s all about uncovering the unexpected and quaffing the best wine in the most surprising settings.
-We are talking about a Vinicultural Renaissance
+LONDON: British wines has rapidly growing and receiving universal acclaim as wine buffs move their allegiances to South East England.
+Gone are the days of worrying about trying ‘old’ versus ‘new’ world.
+Now it’s all about uncovering the unexpected and quaffing the best wine in the most surprising settings.
+We are talking about a Vinicultural Renaissance.

 The Beautiful South.
 It’s the chalky soil and cool climate of the South East, which includes Kent known as ‘the Garden of England’, that makes it perfect for creating bubbles too.
-With this favourable setting, it’s no surprise that it’s now home to several wineries that are producing English sparkling wine that’s set to rival the famed Champagne region.
+With this favourable setting, it’s no surprise that it’s now home to several wineries.
+Some are producing English sparkling wine that’s set to rival the famed Champagne region.

 Nyetimber.
-Probably the most famous of the lot, Nyetimber (link is external)in West Sussex was the royal wine of choice served by the Queen at both her Silver and Golden Jubilees.
+Probably the most famous of the lot, Nyetimber in West Sussex was the royal wine of choice served by the Queen at both her Silver and Golden Jubilees.
 Quintessentially ‘British’, the Nyetimber estate goes back centuries – the first recording of it was in the 1086 Doomsday Book.

 Rathfinny Wines Delicious fizz in the stunning South Downs, with beautiful views across the East Sussex countryside.
 This 600-acre estate is just a hop, skip and walk from the sea too – so you can enjoy your wine with a side of fish and chips, a British classic.

-Along with tours of the estate and wine trails, you can also enjoy a glass of their brand-new wine for 2018, the first vintage of their Sussex Sparkling in their Tasting Room, or book an overnight stay at the cosy Flint Barns in the estate’s pretty ‘Cradle Valley’.
+Along with tours of the estate and wine trails, you can also enjoy a glass of their brand-new wine.
+Taste the first vintage of Sussex Sparkling in their Tasting Room.
+Or book an overnight stay at the cosy Flint Barns in the estate’s pretty ‘Cradle Valley’.

 Chapel Down Winery.
 Another award-winning winery, Chapel Down has its 22 acres of vineyards in Kent.
 This particular area is so picturesque, it’s been recognised as an Area of Outstanding Natural Beauty.